aturchetta/SMART/README.md

 # Introduction

-`BayesSMARTsize` is a package which implements the functions for the Bayesian ‘two priors’ approach sample size estimation of a 2-stages sequential multiple assignment randomized trial (SMART) with continuous outcomes for the comparison of two strategies with different initial
+`bayesSMARTsize` is a package which implements the functions for the Bayesian ‘two priors’ approach sample size estimation of a 2-stages sequential multiple assignment randomized trial (SMART) with continuous outcomes for the comparison of two strategies with different initial